 Seven wins is the magic number in terms of the jockeys but we have to go back into history to find the holder of that record.
 Morny Wing is the man at the top of the charts, which proves his highly impressive longevity.
 Wing partnered Lady Violette to victory in the inaugural Irish 1000 Guineas and claimed his seventh win 25 years later when Sea Symphony won in 1947.

-In more recent times it’s been tough for any one jockey to have any sort of dominance over the race with Ryan Moore, Christy Roche, Jamie Spencer, Michael Kinane and Seamie Heffernan all winning three times since 1976.
+In more recent times it’s been tough for any one jockey to have any sort of dominance over the race though Seamie Heffernan has edged into the lead with four wins, ahead of Ryan Moore, Jamie Spencer and Michael Kinane all of whom have won three times since 1980.